Azure/azure-powershell/src/DesktopVirtualization/docs/Register-AzWvdApplicationGroup.md

 eastus     WorkspaceName Microsoft.DesktopVirtualization/workspaces
 ```

-This command registers a Windows Virtual Desktop Application Group to a Workspace.
+This command registers an Application Group to a workspace

 ## PARAMETERS